-More information is included under the topic Early Cockuttent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Cockuttent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cockuttent family to the New World and Oceana
+Migration of the Cockuttent family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Cockuttent surname or a spelling variation of the name include: Richard Cutting and his brother William were amongst the first settlers in the New World.
 They left from Ipswich England on the ship "Elizabeth".

 Related Stories +